jblindsay/whitebox-tools/README.md

 ## Available Tools

 Eventually most of *Whitebox GAT's* approximately 450 tools will be ported to *WhiteboxTools*, although this is an immense task.
 Support for vector data (Shapefile) reading/writing and a topological analysis library will need to be added to port any of the tools involving vector spatial data.
 Opportunities to parallelize existing tools will be sought during porting.
 All new plugin tools will be added to *Whitebox GAT* using this library of functions.
-The library currently contains the following 37 tools:
+The library currently contains the following 39 tools:

 **GIS Analysis**
+- ***AverageOverlay***: Calculates the average for each grid cell from a group of raster images.
 - ***BufferRaster***: Maps a distance-based buffer around each non-background (non-zero/non-nodata) grid cell in an input image.
 - ***Clump***: Groups cells that form physically discrete areas, assigning them unique identifiers.
 - ***EuclideanAllocation***: Assigns grid cells in the output raster the value of the nearest target cell in the input image, measured by the Shih and Wu (2004) Euclidean distance transform.